Zuckerberg ditches fact-checking on Meta ahead of Trump’s inauguration

 Mark Zuckerberg has announced that Meta will end third-party fact-checking on its sites claiming there is “too much censorship” and citing a “cultural tipping point” since Donald Trump’s re-election.

-Meta will replace independent fact-checking with a ‘community notes’ system like the one used on X, which relies on users adding context or corrections to ‘misleading’ posts.
+The tech firm will get rid of independent fact checkers and replace them with a ‘community notes’ system like the one used on X, which relies on users adding context or corrections to ‘misleading’ posts.

 Elon Musk has been criticised for allowing disinformation to spread on X since he acquired the platform in 2022.

-In a video message announcing the changes, Zuckerberg said “it’s time to get back to our roots around free expression on Facebook and Instagram”.
+In a video message, Zuckerberg said “it’s time to get back to our roots around free expression on Facebook and Instagram”.

 He stated that Meta’s “fact checkers have just been too politically biased and have destroyed more trust than they’ve created”.